Frequently asked questions about influenza vaccination for health professionals

 Can the influenza vaccine be administered to people with a latex allergy?

 Yes.
-In 2025, all influenza vaccines available on the National Immunisation Program and NSW Health programs are latex free.
+In 2026, all influenza vaccines available on the National Immunisation Program and NSW Health programs will be latex-free.

 Co-administration with other vaccines

-Influenza vaccines can be administered on the same day, or separate to, most other vaccines, including dTpa, RSV, pneumococcal and COVID-19 vaccines.
-For more information refer to the Australian Immunisation Handbook Vaccines, dosage and administration.
+Influenza vaccines can be administered on the same day, or separately from, most other vaccines, including dTpa, RSV, pneumococcal and COVID-19 vaccines.
+For more information, refer to the Australian Immunisation Handbook influenza chapter.

 Is there a minimum time interval between a COVID-19 vaccine and an influenza vaccine?